Trameurs/DofusFashionistaVanced/README.md

 ✅ Website is fully operational
 ✅ All equipments and mounts updated to Dofus 2.70
-✅ Larger filter for Temporis items done
-✅ Sets done
+✅ Sets 2.70 done
+✅ Updated all special effects to 2.70
-✅ Special items effects added
+✅ Special items effects updated including prytek
+❌ Update UI to reflect new Dofus
+❌ Add Forgelance
+❌ Update all spells to 2.70
+❌ Update weights of special items including prytek
 ❌ Details before release

 # Reference